M-Shrief/M-Shrief/README.md

-# A new phase

-This conidered as a portofolio to document and upload my new projects (models of my learning) in a more intensive & organised form.
+This can be considered as a portfolio to document and upload my new projects (models of my learning) in a more intensive & organised form.
 I'm aiming to Show my learning process, workflow and on.
 Hoping to intensify my owned knowledge and add to it as needed.
 [You can see my Resume here](https://github.com/M-Shrief/M-Shrief/blob/main/mohamed-resume.pdf 'check Resume').